emsec/hal/README.md

 ## Documentation
 A comprehensive documentation of HAL's features from a user perspective is available in our [Wiki](https://github.com/emsec/hal/wiki).
 In addition, we provide a full [C++ API](https://emsec.github.io/hal/doc/) and [Python API](https://emsec.github.io/hal/pydoc/) documentation.

+## Slack, Contact and Support
+For all kinds of inquiries, please contact us using our dedicated e-mail address: [hal@csp.mpg.de](mailto:hal@csp.mpg.de).
+To receive an invite to our dedicated hal-support Slack workspace, please write us an e-mail as well.

 # Install Instructions <a name="install-instructions"></a>

 ## Ubuntu